What is EMI and How is it Calculated?

 Use this Home Loan EMI Calculator to estimate your monthly EMI, compare loan tenure options, and understand how much total interest you will pay over time.

 For most people, a home loan runs for 15–30 years.
 Even a small difference in interest rate or tenure can change your total repayment by lakhs.
-This is why calculating EMI before applying is important.

 This tool helps you compare scenarios, check affordability, and view the complete amortization schedule so you can make a confident home buying decision.